-Flea eggs are tiny, but easily recognized (as you can see in the picture to the left).
-These minute white ovals are less than 1 mm in length and, along with the black flea feces typically found with them, are referred to as 'salt and pepper' by veterinarians.
-They are most easily found by rubbing your cat's fur along the lower back, belly, and around the head and neck while it sits or stands on a clean dark surface.
+Flea eggs are tiny but easily recognized as you can see in the picture to the left.
+These minute white ovals are less than 1 mm in length and, along with the black flea feces typically found with them, are referred to as ‘salt and pepper’ by veterinarians.
+They are most easily found by rubbing your cat’s fur along the lower back, belly and around the head and neck while it is stationary on a clean dark surface.
 Flea eggs are, to the dismay of most pet owners, extremely tough and cannot be destroyed by disinfectants or insecticides.

 Flea eggs are soft and smooth.
-Because of this, they tend to fall from the pet where they are usually laid, and land on the carpet or other surfaces.
-The eggs are oval shaped and dry.
-Under magnification they look much like other types of eggs.
+For this reason they tend to fall from where they were laid – or your pet’s skin – and take up residence in the carpet or similar surfaces.
+Being oval and white, under magnification they look much like eggs from other species of animal.

 What Color Are Flea Eggs?

-They are white, which means they are most visible against a darker surface.
-A dark piece of paper works well!
+They are white, which means they are most visible against a dark surface; a black sheet of paper works well!

 How Big Are Flea Eggs?

-They are 0.5mm big.
-For a comparison, this is similar to the width of lead in mechanical pencils.
+Around 0.5mm in length.
+For a comparison, this is similar to the width of the lead in writing pencils.

 Can You See Flea Eggs?